dtsavage/dtsavage.github.io/docs/about.markdown

 He then worked for three years in monitoring at the consulting company [Conservation Metrics, Inc.](conservationmetrics.com)

 He is currently pursing Doctoral studies at Purdue University's [Center for Global Soundscapes](https://centerforglobalsoundscapes.org/)

+Following completion of his studies, David is beginning a US Department of Energy sponsored fellowship at the Indiana Utility Regulatory Commission